scando1993/thingsboard.github.io/docs/user-guide/index.md

 ---

-The ThingsBoard **Guides** can help you to get familiar with ThingsBoard platform.
+The Pacificsoft **Guides** can help you to get familiar with Pacificsoft platform.

 #### Contents